NyuB/craw/README.md

 - `make test` to test craw itself
 - `make typecheck` to ensure type soundness

-Tests consist mostly of end-to-end `.t` files ran by craw itself, a minimal unittest harness is set up for more involved testing (property tests, fuzzing or error handling will probably go there)
+Tests consist of end-to-end `.t` files ran by craw itself

+Future work could necessitate a unittest harness for more involved testing (property tests, fuzzing or error handling will probably go there).